acep-uaf/the-arctic-program/content/about/index.md

 </div>
 {{< /rawhtml >}}

-### Program Members and Partners
+### Partnering for Energy Innovation

 {{< rawhtml >}}

 <div class="image-text-flexbox">
     <div class="text-content">
-        <p>The number of ARCTIC program partners has grown substantially over the past five years and currently includes over 200 partners across various sectors (see Figure 1).
-However, the core leadership team is comprised of five organizations, three of which are within the University of Alaska (UA) system: the Alaska Center for Energy and Power (ACEP), the Center for Innovation, Commercialization, and Entrepreneurship (Center ICE), and the University of Alaska Anchorage Center for Economic Development (CED).
-The two external partner organizations are Renewable Energy Alaska Project (REAP) and Launch Alaska.</p>
+        <p>Since 2017 the ARCTIC program has partnered with over 200 organizations across diverse sectors, to advance resilient energy solutions for Alaska and the Arctic.
+Our core leadership includes three University of Alaska entities—ACEP, Center ICE, and CED—alongside key partners REAP and Launch Alaska, forming a strong partnership for sustainable energy innovation.</p>
     </div>
     <div class="image-content">
         <a class="pswp-gallery__item"